wisdomtl/TreasureBox/README.md

 ## application scenarios

-this component help you to show red point easily
+this component helps you to show red point easily